 You can also press Ctrl + Shift + Delete in the browser’s window, check off the content to remove and click on the Clear Now button:

-1. Open Microsoft Edge Browser and click on the Hub icon (three horizontal dots at top bar) and then click the History icon:
+1. Open Microsoft Edge Browser and click on the Hub icon (three horizontal dots at the top bar) and then click the History icon:

 2. Now click Clear all history: